ome/omero-guide-scripts/docs/parameter_description.rst

 Include namespace
 -----------------
 For the export script.
 Check the box if you want to include in the CSV the namespace \
-associated to each key as the first row of the document. (this output is understood by the import script).
+associated to each Key as the first row of the document. (this output is understood by the import script).

 Include tags
 ------------
 For the export script.
-Check the box if you want to include in the CSV a column for the tags \
+Check the box if you want to include in the CSV a column for the Tags \
 attached to the target objects.
-The tags are in the TAG[TAGSET] format if the tags are part of a tagset.
+The Tags are in the TAG[TAGSET] format if the Tags are part of a Tagset.

 Split values on
 ---------------